ERDLator

-The ERDLator was a field water treatment device developed during World War II at the U.S. Army's United States Army Engineer Research and Development Laboratory at Ft.
+The ERDLator was a field water treatment device developed during World War II at the U.S. Army's United States Army Engineer Research and Development Laboratory (ERDL) at Ft.
 Belvoir, Virginia.

-Technically named the "Water Purification Unit, Van-Type, Body Mounted, Electric Motor Driven", the acronym was incorporated into the name of the purification device itself, creating the name by which it was most widely known, ERDLator, pronounced "erd-a-later".
+Technically named the "Water Purification Unit, Van-Type, Body Mounted, Electric Motor Driven", the laboratory's acronym was incorporated into the name of the purification device itself, creating the name by which it was most widely known, ERDLator, pronounced "erda-later".

 The device was introduced into the field as a van-type body-mounted mobile unit, and proved vitally important to the operational effectiveness of deployed units under harsh field conditions, providing not only the water needed for survival, but clean potable water for staying healthy.
 This passage from a description of the United States Marine Corps Engineer Battalion illustrates the ERDLator's significance: